 Finding a workspace

 There was a lot of work to find a suitable space for a workshop.
-There were actually lots of options, but each had its own flaw.
+There were lots of options, but each had its flaw.
 Here the space was small, there the mold was on the ceiling.
-Total search took 3 weeks, but the ideal option still found.
+The total search took 3 weeks, but the ideal option was still found.
 It was an old wood storage room.
 It was 80 square feet, the conditions were perfect, and it was all for a bargain price.
 Check everything for mold, bring in tools, work on cosmetics and that’s it – the workshop is ready!

 It remained only to hire staff and you can start work.
 But, before that, we needed to resolve the issue of registration of residence permits.

 Have heard the popular opinion that this is the most difficult and time-consuming stage of all.
 From personal experience, I can say that it is not.
 If you have a good reason for applying and, most importantly, a full set of correctly executed documents, the chance that you will be denied is minimal.
 Here, as with the visa application, you have to submit your documents to the “service for foreigners and borders” (Serviço de Estrangeiros e Fronteiras, SEF).
 Here is their complete list:

 – Proof of identity and a certificate of no criminal record, as with the visa application;

 – Proof of registered business in Portuguese territory.
 Articles of Association and extract from the Commercial Register;